Barry-dE/Barry-dE/README.md

 <h2 align="center">  I'm Barigbue Nbira </h2>
 <p align="center"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=Barry-dE&theme=onedark" alt="yczar" /></a> </p>

-I'm a Cloud DevOps Engineer and Developer.
-I love to animate things on the web—maybe a bit too much.
-Currently learning Golang (great language by the way), Data Structures and Algorithms, and a little bit of system design.
-I live by the "Mamba Mentality"—always pushing to improve.
-Every day, I strive to get better at what I do.
+I am a software craftsman with an interest in DevOps, Cloud, Finance, and Web Animations.
+My greatest strengths lie in creative collaboration and my ability to learn quickly.

+I enjoy experimenting, failing, and learning.
+I love exploring new tools, understanding how they work, and discovering which ones are better, often out of curiosity.
+This continuous exploration helps me enhance my skills and expand my knowledge.
 I'm a work-in-progress, and that's how I like it.

+One of my favourite quotes: "No matter what you do in life, if you want to succeed, you need to do more than be the first one in and the last one out.
+You need to give it your heart — everything you have."

 - 😄 Pronouns: He/Him
 - ⚡ Finding my way around open source.